General

-The Ajna protocol is a noncustodial, peer-to-pool, permissionless lending and borrowing system that requires no governance or external price feeds to function.
+The Ajna protocol is a noncustodial, peer-to-pool, permissionless lending and borrowing system that functions without governance or external price feeds.
 The current version is built for Ethereum Virtual Machine(EVM) compatible networks.

 Stablecoin/Stablecoin